Pervasive Inequality

 We have already largely outsourced our historical, intellectual, social, and personal memories to our devices and the cloud.
 Kurzweil, Ray (2012-11-13).
 How to Create a Mind: The Secret of Human Thought Revealed (p.
 246).

 We might be shocked how much of who we are is now inseparable from the tools we use on the Internet.
 Our memories are stored in digital calendars, notes, blog posts, tweets, Facebook or Google + posts, pins on Pinterest, and emails, to name a few.
 The people we know and learn from increasingly don’t live anywhere near us.
 We become smarter and more capable through these connections and tools.
 But, pervasive inequality exists in this new world.
 How can we call our education system “modern”, equitable, one that serves the needs of all kids and families, and allow access to modern tools with sufficient bandwidth to be unevenly distributed?
 How can we continue to not invest adequately in ensuring our teachers and school leaders have the skills and knowledge to use technology, teach its use, and enable students learning in critical new ways?
 In my travels to schools I see pockets of technology infused learning, but it is highly unevenly distributed.
 There is a lot of money poured into K12 education in BC every year.
 Yet, there isn’t enough to address today’s inequities of access, skills, and knowledge that persist with technology.
 We must remove barriers.
 It increasingly bothers me when people so easily relegate the use of technology for learning to “just a tool”, “a support to learning”, or worse “unnecessary”.
 Technology and learning today should be are inseparable.
 We accept so much less when we “force” students to write or draw on paper where their words are trapped and at best appreciate by their teacher.
-When ideas and thoughts are stored in digital mediums iStock_000008585896XSmallthey are free to be shared, mixed, mashed-up, learned from, and re-used.
+When ideas and thoughts are stored in digital mediums they are free to be shared, mixed, mashed-up, learned from, and re-used.

 It may be a pipe dream but I would like to figure out how to eliminate pervasive inequality (with respect to access to technology in education) - it is becoming somewhat of a mission for me.
 I want us to remove barriers such that teachers and students experience a diverse technology infused learning journey.
 For our kids to live successfully in this ever increasingly complex world, technology needs to be baked into their learning pathway through our schools.
 People need to learn to let go of their own notions of entitlement and help our systems direct resources to investing in our kids futures.
 In fact our kids futures are our futures.